 It is also used to counter drug trafficking, smuggling and illegal fishing in EEZs.

 The NPa 500-BR patrol vessel will have a steel hull, while its superstructure will be built using aluminium.
-It will have a length of 57.2m, a beam of 8.76m and a maximum draught of 2.58m.
+It will have a length of 57.2m, beam of 8.76m and maximum draught of 2.58m.

 With a loaded displacement of 592t, the ship can carry up to 43 crew members.

-The ship’s navigation bridge will be outfitted with SICONTA tactical control system to perform threat evaluation, weapon management, target tracking, electronic warfare control, and analysis of sensor data.
+The ship’s navigation bridge will be outfitted with SICONTA tactical control system to perform threat evaluation, weapon management, target tracking, electronic warfare control and analysis of sensor data.

 Up to two rigid-hulled inflatable boats (RHIBs) can be carried at the ship’s stern to conduct patrol and transportation duties at sea.
 The launch and recovery of RHIBs will be performed using a crane.

-The patrol vessel can also be equipped with SICAV damage monitoring and control system as well as a propulsion monitoring system.
+The patrol vessel can also be equipped with a SICAV damage monitoring and control system as well as a propulsion monitoring system.

 The patrol boat can be armed with a remotely operated 40mm L/70 automatic anti-aircraft gun for engaging high-speed enemy aircraft flying at low altitudes.
-Mounted in the bow section, the gun will offer a rate of fire of 240 rounds per minute.
+Mounted in the bow section, the gun will offer a rate of fire of 240 rounds a minute.

 An Oerlikon 20mm GAM-B01 machine gun will be installed amidships on both port and starboard sides to offer protection against aircraft.

 The patrol vessel can be optionally armed with a SIMBAD-RC remotely controlled anti-air self-defence system to provide self-protection for the ship.
-Located amidships, the lightweight twin launcher can deploy MISTRAL surface-to-air missiles, which will be effective against threats, including combat aircraft, helicopters, anti-ship missiles, and unmanned aircraft.
+Located amidships, the lightweight twin launcher can deploy MISTRAL surface-to-air missiles, which will be effective against threats, including combat aircraft, helicopters, anti-ship missiles and unmanned aircraft.